 Demonstrate Knowledge Of The Industry

-An important consideration for landing blockchain jobs is a demonstrated knowledge of the industry.
+An important consideration for landing blockchain jobs is demonstrated industry knowledge.

 Of course, you could argue that you need a job to get experience, but there are other ways to do it too.
-You could show your interest and experience through personal projects, volunteer work, taking courses, or taking up an internship.
+You could show your interest and experience through personal projects, volunteer work, courses, or an internship.

 Because blockchain is quite technical and complicated, employers know that you will likely be learning on the job.
-However, it would be too risky for them to hire somebody with no experience and no industry knowledge.
+However, it would be too risky for them to hire somebody without experience and industry knowledge.
 This is why you have to make an effort to prove yourself first.

-Moreover, having knowledge of the industry will increase your value to the company you’re applying to.
-You’ll come with the skills they need, like marketing, for example, and they won’t have to teach you about their products or services.
+Moreover, knowing the industry will increase your value to the company you’re applying to.
+You’ll come with the skills they need, like marketing, and they won’t have to teach you about their products or services.
 This is very helpful to them.
 Making yourself valuable is extremely important.

 Explore Your Networks

 To look for positions, start by networking.
-Search job boards, go to meetups, add relevant people on LinkedIn, approach people, and make connections.
-It’s important that the right people know your name.
-Ensure that your personal branding is good as well – create a blog or social media account that demonstrates the value you add to any company.
+Search job boards, visit meetups, add relevant people on LinkedIn, approach people, and make connections.
+The right people must know your name.
+Ensure that your personal branding is also good – create a blog or social media account demonstrating the value you add to any company.

 Of course, these are only some tips.
-There are many more things you could do to land the jobs or stand out.
-Most importantly though, remember to do your research on the industry; it’s a key factor in landing a job.
+You could do many more things to land the jobs or stand out.
+Most importantly, remember to research the industry; it’s a key factor in landing a job.

 Start Your Blockchain Job Search Today

 As industries grow, more and more skills are needed across the board.
-This is why finding a job in the blockchain field is so promising; it’s a growing sector that is quickly evolving.
-You’re sure to find a place to fit yourself in if you just know where to start.
+This is why finding a job in the blockchain field is so promising; it’s a growing sector quickly evolving.
+You’re sure to find a place to fit in if you just know where to start.

-Don’t lose out on the great benefits that come with blockchain jobs; get started on your job search as soon as you can.
+Don’t lose out on the great benefits of blockchain jobs; get started on your job search as soon as possible.